-Brand image and interior design project for a dental office located in front of the modernist Sant Pau Hospital in Barcelona.
+Ylab Arquitectos were in charge for the brand image and the interior design project of a dental office located in front of the modernist Sant Pau Hospital in Barcelona.
 The clinic occupies the first floor former two apartments that were once connected.
+Take a look at the complete story after the jump.

 White is the main base color, applied to finishings such as the satin lacquer, the laminated panels, the continuous cement floor or even the white on white signage.
 The white color contrasts with very few color such as the corporate dark tobacco displayed on the reception desk or the aluminum corporate signal and the blue upholstered chairs at the waiting area.
 The decorative ceilings with illuminated oval form cavities are also a key element, strengthening the different ambients and the sense of dynamism.